ChrstphrHll/npc_gen/students/Victor Gaelira.md

 # Victor Gaelira
 ---
 ### Description
-- Half-Elf Barbarian from Aldercrown Empire
+- Half-Elf Barbarian from Floating Island
 - 1st year Diplomacy student in Fiesn
-- short straight brunette hair that's plain, Pale Blue eyes, and Dark Tan skin
+- short curly brunette hair that's wild, Pale Blue eyes, and Dark Tan skin
 - Is Ambitious and Evil, and has Family as their ideal

 ### Organizations